-The CA's private key used for signing service certificates and the corresponding public key shall be 4096-bit RSA keys and 384-bit ECC keys.
+The CA's private key used for signing service certificates and the corresponding public key shall be 4096-bit RSA keys.

 The private and public key length for the service certificate can be decided by the certificate applicant.
 The Digital and Population Data Services Agency (DPDSA) recommends that the minimum key length used be 2048-bit.